An oldie but a goodie — from November 2019…

 A potato, a yam, and a sweet potato were sitting in a bar.
 The sweet potato said, I think I’ve had a few too many… better call me a Tuber….

-Also, potatoes once made Queen Elizabeth ill, while yams rule the world.
+Also, potatoes once made Queen Elizabeth ill.
+Yams, which are more clever, once ruled the world.
 And, since those bastard potato plants pretty much destroyed an entire country and created a big chunk of a new one, that makes the lowly potato pretty down powerful.
 Yep, I started poking around to find out why potatoes and sweet potatoes aren’t related and I found all sorts of interesting stuff.
 We’re goin’ in!

 One Potato, Two Potato